ckt1031/nodejs-config/apps/eslint-config/README.md

 - TypeScript: 4.0 or later (Before major version 5)
 - Node.js: Any version that supports dependencies above

+**Updating to the latest version of this package is recommended for the best compatibility.**

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details